-The crux of Lee's project stems from pressure from restaurant owners who pay monthly rent.
+The crux of Lee's project stems from pressure from restaurant owners to pay monthly rent.
 With fewer diners, many owners find themselves without the means to finance their spaces.
 Lee has thought of a physical and transportable space where chefs can cook and guests can eat safely, to be rented at low cost, even on a monthly basis.

 Each truck in Lee's design consists of two modules: the top of the truck is meant for cooking and the bottom quarter of the truck detaches and forms the seating area.
-The upper module unhooked from the lower one is then able to stand on special folding pillars.
+The upper module detached from the lower one is then able to stand on special folding pillars.

 Food truck with separate seats.
 Can it work?